larsks/blog.oddbit.com-posts/2013-10-28-why-does-the-neutron.md

   `EXTERNAL_INTERFACE` will generally require much broader access.

-If you are deploying a proof-of-concept (POC) deployment to which you are not actually providing public access, there are some configuration changes you can make that will require fewer interfaces.

-1. You can elect to not have an `EXTERNAL_INTERFACE`.
+If you are deploying a proof-of-concept (POC) deployment to which you are not actually providing public access, you can elect to not have an `EXTERNAL_INTERFACE`.
 Rather than adding this device to `br-ex`, you will set up outbound NAT rules so that "external" traffic from your instances will masquerade using the primary ip address of your network controller.